wjtk4444/eso-addons/Teleport/README.md

 ### Known bugs

-Once in a blue moon you will get a "**No suitable location to jump to**" message.
+Once in a blue moon you will get a "**No suitable location to jump to**" (or something similar, can't really reproduce it on demand) message.
 It may happen when the player you're attempting to teleport to changed zones and is currently in the loading screen limbo, but the game still thinks that he's in the previous location (outdated cache).
 There is currently no plan of fixing or working around it.
 Just wait ~1s and try again.

 ### Teleporting to zones